Dollar Cost Averaging Investing Strategy & Examples

 Find Out More

-In this example, we examine the effects of dollar-cost averaging if the asset’s price continues to decline over the period of the investment.
-The stock price reduces from quarter one at $10 to quarter eight at $8 with the lowest price of $6.
+In this example, we examine the effects of dollar cost averaging if the asset’s price continues to decline throughout the investment.
+The stock price reduces from quarter one at $10 to quarter eight at $8, with the lowest price of $6.

 Q1 $10 800 100